EvaJobst/EvaJobst.github.io/_pages/organization.md

 - Daniella: [\[ODS\]](../../assets/TimeTables/TimeTable_Daniella.ods)

 ### Accomplishments

-[11/12/2019] - The article about Gelautz was finished on time and showed to the other team, however Margrit Gelautz wanted to meet us after the lecture on 11.12.2019.
-She explained us that she don`t want the article to be published.
-We asked for her reason, but she just told us that she wants to postponed  the publishing till summer semester.
-Told us that she is impressed, however she asked her wish to be respected.
+[10/01/2020] - The article on Susanne Zeilinger-Migsich was published.

+[09/01/2020] - The article of Alexia Fürnkranz-Prskawetz was pubished.
+Same day the article bout Margit POhl was also published.
+And the peer-review on Susanne Zeilinger-Migsich was finished.

+[07/01/2020] - The article about Monika Ludwig was published.

+[05/01/2020] - Drafts of Susanne Zeilinger-Migsich and Inge Troch were forwarded for peer-review.

+[04/01/2020] - The article about Sabine Theresia Köszegi was published on [\[Wikipedia\]](https://de.wikipedia.org/wiki/Sabine_Theresia_K%C3%B6szegi).
+The drafts about Monika Ludwig and Margit Pohl were forwarded for peer-review.
+Both were peer-reviewed in the same day.

+[03/01/2020] - Draft on Sabine Theresia Köszegi was finished and forwarded for peer-review.
+It was reviewed on the same day and ready for publishing.New candidates for articles were added to our list.

+[29/12/2019] - "Missing quality" tag was removed from the article of Hilda Tellioğlu and it was officially released.

 [09/12/2019] - Publishing article on Hilda Tellioğlu.
 Got marked as "Wikifizieren" (missing some quality requirements) just 6 minutes later 🥳

 [06/12/2019] - The draft document on Hilda Tellioğlu is now finished and ready to be reviewed by our Gelautz-Team.
 It's current state can be seen here: [\[PDF\]](../../assets/Drafts/Hilda Tellioglu/Merged - Draft - Tellioglu.pdf) [\[ODT\]](../../assets/Drafts/Hilda Tellioglu/Merged - Draft - Tellioglu.odt)

-[05/12/2019] English version on the document about Geraldine Fitzpartick was finished.
+[05/12/2019] - English version on the document about Geraldine Fitzpartick was finished./ Peer-review on Margrit Gelautz article was finished.

 [04/12/2019] - We contacted Professor Margit Pohl informing her about our ambitions to create a Wikipedia article about her.
 We asked if there were any more information about her online.
-She happily provided various web-links to useful source material and stated how thrilled she was about our project.
+She happily provided various web-links to useful source material and stated how thrilled she was about our project./ Also draft on Margrit Gelautz was finished and forwarded for peer-review.

 [03/12/2019] - Draft documents on Hilda Tellioğlu and Margit Gelautz are being created.
 A very early draft on Hilda Tellioğlu's research topics and publications can be seen here: [\[PDF\]](../../assets/Drafts/Hilda Tellioglu/Momo - Draft - Tellioglu.pdf) [\[ODT\]](../../assets/Drafts/Hilda Tellioglu/Momo - Draft - Tellioglu.odt)